 Is there prerequisite coursework required for this program?

 Math Prerequisites: To be admitted, students must have completed 3 total semesters of calculus, linear algebra, and differential equations.
-Representative coursework that a Purdue undergraduate engineering students would take include (each of these are 16-week courses): - MA261, Multivariate Calculus - MA262, Linear Algebra and Differential Equations.
+Representative coursework that a Purdue undergraduate engineering student would take include (each of these are 16-week courses): - MA261, Multivariate Calculus - MA262, Linear Algebra and Differential Equations.
 While most graduate level courses do not have specific prerequisites other than the math courses described above, it will be helpful to have foundational knowledge in the following: Statics, Dynamics, and Fluid Mechanics.

 Are there career services or resources after graduation?